bazmap/awesome-vector-tile-server/readme.md

   - `metadata-url` (text) : url where to find any additionnal informations for the style
 - `coverage` (text) : the coverage of the tileset (can be "world" or a country name, not a bounding box)
 - `provider` (text) : the provider's name
 - `attribution` (text) : the attribution in HTML format.
-Pay attention that some tileset need multiples attributions.
-Some tileset includes their own attributions.
+Pay attention that some tileset need multiples attributions, others include their own attributions.
+Double quotes need to be escaped ;-)

 Here is an exemple :
 ```json